itsguysmiley/vpl-samples/README.md

 Many thanks to Juan Carlos for his help to create this process.

-## To create a 'Parent' VPL Activity in Moodle
+## To create a 'Parent' VPL Activity in Moodle:
 1. Create a VPL Activity and Name it ‘VPL Parent’
 2. Click Settings -> Execution options and enable ‘Evaluation’, ‘Run’ and ‘Debug’.
 Save.
 3. Click Settings -> Execution Files